This post may contain affiliate links, please see our Privacy Policy for details.

 A few details about the main ingredients

 Tomato passata is a tomato purée made of uncooked sieved tomatoes.
 The flavor is bold and very close to freshly crushed tomatoes.
-If passata is not available where you live, you can alternatively use good quality canned tomato pulp (I like the Mutti one).
+If passata is not available where you live, you can alternatively use good quality canned tomato pulp (I like the brand Mutti that I also used in my Pici Pasta with Garlic Tomato Sauce).

 Stale bread: I used stale sourdough bread for the slight tanginess and complexity of flavors.
 But any bakery-style bread would do.